ligfx/wiiautolauncher/README.md

-# wiilauncher
+# wiiautolauncher

-Automatically exported from code.google.com/p/wiilauncher
+Personal modifications to wiilauncher code to automatically boot into Project M.

 [WiiLauncher](http://wiibrew.org/wiki/WiiLauncher) is a simple alternative to [Gecko OS](http://wiibrew.org/wiki/Gecko_OS) application.
 It has most of the [Gecko OS](http://wiibrew.org/wiki/Gecko_OS) features and has additional features for downloading and editing cheat codes.